 Second, we have an amazing team of support staff that is available 24 hours a day.
 Our support staff offers emotional guidance during this difficult time, and many are recovered addicts themselves.
 They’ve been there, walked in these shoes, and made it through, so they are genuine inspirations to our patients.

 Finally, we ask that contact with friends and family waits until after the first week.
 Both you and your loved one are in vulnerable positions right now, and they might be depressed or agitated from the withdrawal process.
 We want to avoid tension and distraction, which is why we limit contact.

 Of course, you may call in and get reports on your loved ones to make sure they are progressing.
 Remember, there is no safer place for your loved one but in a residential treatment facility.

 Once your loved one makes it through the first week of treatment, you might find that they still feel depressed.
 They may make comments like, “How could you stick me in here?”
 Or, “If you care about me, you’ll come and get me right now!”
 These comments are never easy to hear, but they should be a small compromise for the help that your loved one is receiving.

 It’s possible that your loved one might be tired and not wanting to go through the rest of the treatment process, but it’s more likely that they are having trouble confronting their inner struggles.
 Counseling is the “meat” of the treatment process.
 It’s a time when recovering addicts must acknowledge their deep feelings and understand the reasons for their addiction.
 It’s not easy.
 In fact, it can be painful and emotionally exhausting.

-If this is the case, your role is important since the last thing you want to do is agree to letting your child or spouse out of rehab.
+If this is the case, your role is important since the last thing you want to do is agree to let your child or spouse out of rehab.
 In almost every case, leaving treatment early is a mistake.

 How to Be an Effective Supporter